RohanAlexander/AustralianPoliticians/README.md

     their birthdays haven’t been published yet.
 This needs to be updated as soon as the birthdays are released.
 Also deathDate needs to be checked, and title needs to modified.
-  - by\_division\_mps: Need to adjust for the by-elections due to the citizenship issues.
-For instance, the entry for Alexander1951, shows John Alexander representing Bennelong continuously since 21 August 2010 even though he resigned and then won the seat in 2017.
-Should also probably check the dates.
   - list\_prime\_ministers: Need to add the dates.

 ## Roadmap